-Listed Securities (Equities / fixed income / cash)
+Listed Securities (Equities / fixed income / cash) comprising \$198.0m

-The return on this proportion of the portfolio is targeted to be 0.50% per annum above the weighted average benchmark.
+The return on this proportion of the portfolio is targeted to be 0.50% per annum above the weighted average benchmark, before fees.
 NPG will measure and report on these securities quarterly, annually and on a rolling five year basis.

-Assessment: The total return on Listed Securities for the 12 month period to 30 June 2020 was 4.0% (before fees) which was 0.2% above the benchmark of 3.8% however it was below the target of 0.5%.
-One of the two global Equity investment managers underperformed against the benchmark.
+Assessment: The total gross return on Listed Securities for the 12 month period to 30 June 2022 was -7.1% which was 0.7% better than the benchmark of -7.8%.